 It is extremely unusual to find any eighteenth-century instrument that can be conclusively connected to its original owner is a great rarity.
-But showing below is an extraordinary survival linking Broadwood's Journal to a known family and their use of this instrument, and as you will read below, even identifying some of the music that was played on it.
+But showing below is an extraordinary survival linking an entry in John Broadwood's Journal to a known family and their use of this instrument, and as you will read below, even identifying some of the music that was played on it.

 The firm of John Broadwood & Sons is itself unusual in having preserved a large archive from the late eighteenth century, now distributed between the Bodleian Library in Oxford, and the Surrey History Centre in Woking.
 Using these resources we can confirm, beyond doubt, that the piano shown below is the oldest piano from John Broadwood's workshop that can be ascribed to a specific first owner.
 Its story is given below.

 When Alfred Hipkins was researching his history of the piano during the Victorian era he observed in the rather battered remains of John Broadwood's Journal an unusual snippet of information.
 He noted that the earliest serial number recorded in these accounts was No. 206, a square piano made in 1784.
 Hipkins reports nothing more, but when examining documents in the Bodleian Library I found the following additional information.

 On 20 April 1784 John Broadwood sold two square pianos, the first to Miss Trafford (unidentified), and later that day another to Mrs Northey.
 Both were sold for 20 guineas, that is, twenty-one pounds, but exceptionally, as Hipkins observed, Broadwood wrote 'No.206' against Mrs Northey's purchase.
 She evidently came to the showroom and specifically wanted this one!
 There is no other Broadwood square piano whose serial number appears in his Journal, so discovering the original owners of similar instruments only becomes possible for those made in 1798 or later (records now at Woking).
 Hipkins went no further than to report this early serial number.